 If you are not driving your vehicle and just sitting in it without the vehicle running, you could be charged with having care and control of a vehicle while impaired.
 The Court will consider where you were in relation to the vehicle and whether the vehicle was running.
 The Court will also consider where the keys were and where the vehicle was stopped and whether you intended to move the vehicle.

 Alberta also has an active alcohol ignition interlock program.
 After you serve the Court-ordered prohibition from driving, convicted offenders may apply for early license reinstatement under the ignition interlock program.
 If approved, you may only drive an interlock-equipped vehicle and pay all installation and service fees.
-Apply to the Alberta Control Board for an alcohol ignition interlock device once the Court imposed license restriction is over.
 Contact a lawyer of the Driver Control Board for details.